 The Analytical Writing section is the first segment to appear in the GRE test.
 This section comprises of 2 questions – Analysis of an Argument and Analysis of an issue.
 The Analytical section is marked between 0-6 points.
 The time duration for attempting this section is 30 minutes for each question.
 Next comes the GRE Verbal reasoning and the GRE Quantitative reasoning sections.
 These are marked on the scale between 130-170 marks per section.
 The increment is by one mark in each of these sections.

 The total number of questions is 40 per section.
 The 40 questions are further subdivided into 20 questions in both Verbal and Quantitative reasoning.
 The time limit for Quantitative reasoning is 35 minutes per section (per 20 questions) and similarly for Verbal reasoning it is 30 minutes per section (per 20 questions).

 |Section||Number of questions||Time(minutes)|

 |Analytical writing assessment||0-6||0.5|

-Quantitative Aptitude: GRE Quantitative aptitude section tests ability to apply elementary concepts of arithmetic, algebra, geometry and data interpretation.
-Ability to solve problems using mathematical models.
-Ability to understand, interpret and analyze quantitative information.
+- Quantitative Aptitude: GRE Quantitative aptitude section tests the ability to apply fundamental concepts of arithmetic, algebra, geometry and data interpretation.
+It judges the candidate’s competence to solving mathematical problems and their capacity to grasp, interpret and analyze quantitative information.

 Research: An identified research section that does not count toward your score may be included in place of the unscored section.
 The research section will always appear at the end of the test.
 Questions in this section are included for ETS research purposes.